Build a house in Cambodia

 We build traditional wooden Khmer-style houses for some of Cambodia’s poorest people.
-We are based in Siem Reap, in Cambodia’s north-west, and most of the homes we build are in rural areas surrounding the popular tourist city.
+We are based in Siem Reap, in Cambodia’s north-west, and most of the homes we build are in rural areas surrounding the popular tourist city and famour Angkor Wat.
 We target the communes and villages with high poverty and where few other organisations operate.
 Much of our work is done about 25 kilometres outside the city.

 Poverty rates are high in rural Cambodia, where many people are still living on less than $1 a day.
 In many cases the housing is rudimentary at best and many homes are fragile structures with palm frond walls and dirt floors.
-Many do not survive the severe rainstorms.
+Many of these houses do not survive the severe rainstorms.

 Each house takes about four days to build and on the fifth day a Khmer house blessing ceremony is held before the family moves into it.
 We employ three builders, who work under the supervision of our founder, Sinn Meang, and all are capable at leading a build and instructing volunteers.